-As at 31 December 2022 and 2021, some subsidiaries have land servitudes of approximately 13 rai in Phuket province, which are presented under property development cost and property, plant and equipment.
+As at 31 December 2023, some subsidiaries have land servitudes of approximately 11 rai (2022: 13 rai) in Phuket province, which are presented under property development cost and property, plant and equipment.

-37. Guarantees
+36. Guarantees

-As at 31 December 2022 and 2021, there were bank guarantees amounting to Baht 50 million (the Company only: Baht 0.4 million) issued to various parties on behalf of the Group, mainly provided for the usage of electricity, other utilities and telecommunication channels.
+As at 31 December 2023 and 2022, there were bank guarantees amounting to Baht 50 million (the Company only: Baht 0.4 million) issued to various parties on behalf of the Group, mainly provided for the usage of electricity, other utilities and telecommunication channels.

-38. Segment information
+37. Segment information